GiantFurosemide/MD_dataprocess/README.md

 ## TODO

-* update automatically center atom selection, for example by centroid.
+* update automatic center atom selection, for example by centroid.
 * pbc nojump is not robust.